-LACERA's mission is to "produce, protect, and provide the promised benefits to our members."
+LACERA's mission is to "produce, protect, and provide the promised benefits."
 LACERA aims to fulfill its mission through prudent investment and conservation of plan assets, in accordance with its Investment Beliefs and in consideration of actuarial analysis.

 LACERA MISSION STATEMENT